You have no items in your shopping cart.

 1. Power washing and sandblasting.
 This almost seems ludicrous to mention for interior applications, but if you are flipping a house or remodeling, you could conceivably sandblast interior brick.
 But consider the following before renting that equipment:

-• Power washing brick must be done by professionals, which is not very cost effective to remove brick paint affordably.
+- Power washing brick must be done by professionals, which is not very cost effective to remove fireplace brick paint affordably.

 2. Lye.
 Yes, Lye!
-Lye is a very volatile, very toxic and very risky acid.
-Sodium hydroxide is the same ingredient found in products marketed to dissolve clogs in drains.
+Although toxic, lye (or sodium hydroxide) is the same ingredient found in products marketed to dissolve clogs in drains.
 Some people use it to remove paint from their brick and they must be rather brave considering the following factors:

-A Better, Safer Way to Remodel Ugly Painted Brick
+Safer Way to Remodel Ugly Painted Brick Fireplace

 Despite anyone’s claims to the contrary, there is no safe, easy way to remove paint from brick.
 But there is a safe and easy alternative to remodel a fireplace with ugly paint—and one that gives you the look of natural brick.